 Tube Wall Thickness is Gage

 Tubing comes in a variety of gages, which refers to the wall thickness.
 Popular gages of tube that are used are 10, 11, 12, 13, 14, 16, 18, and 20.
 The lower the gage number the thicker the wall thickness of the tube.
 For example 10 gage tube measures out at a .134 in. wall thickness, whereas 20 gage tube measures out at a .035 in. wall thickness.
 The gage measurement also remains consistent among the various tube sizes.
-For example the thickness for 10 gage tube will consistently measure .134 inches, whether it is 1-1/2 in.
+For example, the thickness for 10 gage tube will consistently measure .134 inches, whether it is 1-1/2 in.
 O.D., 2 in.
 O.D., or 4-1/2 in.
 O.D. tube.
-The actual measurements of tubing gages are shown in the chart below.

 Popular Tube Sizes and Gages